 Do one of the following:

-Hang your mouse at the timeline until appears, drag it forward to zoom in the Timeline and drag it back to zoom out.
+Find the Zoom in/out slider at the right top conner of timeline, drag it forward to zoom in the Timeline and drag it back to zoom out.

 Click to zoom in the Timeline or to zoom out.